tiffany352/rink-rs/PACKAGING.md

 - `asciidoctor` for building manpages
 - `make`

+Additionally, if these libraries are present on the system, they will be used, otherwise they are statically linked:

+- `libcurl`
+- `libssl` (OpenSSL)

 Rink requires several data files in order to work.
 By default these are baked into the binary so that `cargo install` will work, but for distro packaging these should probably go into `/usr/share` instead.
 The